danielsauter/rapid-android-development/data.md

 Using the menu button on the device as a trigger, we’ll write each horizontal and vertical position *x* and *y* into a text file using tab-separated values.
 To keep track of how many points we’ve saved into our file, we’ll output our row count on the display as well.
 If we pause or close the app and come back later, the points we’ve saved will be loaded into the sketch again, and we can continue where we left off.
 If we add to the drawing and press the menu button again, the new points will be appended to our `data.tsv` file and saved alongside our previous points.

-We’ll revisit the simple drawing concepts from <!--ref linkend="sec.touch.screen-->, and <!--ref linkend="sec.real.time.data-->, and use the `mouseX` and `mouseY` location of our fingertip to continuously draw points on the screen, as shown in <!--ref linkend="fig.data.write-->.
+We’ll revisit the simple drawing concepts from [Introducing the Android Touch Screen](../display.html#introducing-the-android-touch-screen), and [Share Real-Time Data](../networking.html#share-real-time-data), and use the `mouseX` and `mouseY` location of our fingertip to continuously draw points on the screen, as shown in [Figure 9.2](../data.html#figure-92---write-data-to-an-android).
 Using Java’s `File` class, we’ll also learn about Android storage and file paths, because we are creating a `tsv` file inside our app.
 This file will only be available for our app and not be usable by other locations, keeping the data private.

 In terms of working with data, we’ll start this time from scratch.
 We won’t be copying an existing data source into the sketch’s `data` folder.
 Instead we’ll create data via the touch screen interface and write it into a file located in our sketch folder.
 This time, we use tab-separated values and save the data into a `data.tsv` file.